Rafat97/larave-vue-sample-project/README.md

 3. Create a `.env` file.
-And add the database information.
+And add your database information.
 Ex:

 ```bash
 APP_DEBUG=true